UkrainianBanderasCat/Element-Merging/README.md

 - [ ] Multiple elements in output

-- [ ] Fix bug with elements collision

 - [ ] Create new elements
   - [ ] Log
   - [ ] Fire